afsheenb/logger_example/puppet/modules/accounts/README.markdown

 The user's password, in whatever encrypted format the local machine requires.
 Default: '!!', which prevents the user from logging in with a password.

+#### `ignore_password_if_empty`

+Specifies whether an empty password field should be ignored.
+If set to true, this ignores a password field that is defined but empty.
+If set to false, it sets the password to an empty value.
+Valid values: true, false.
+Default: true.

 #### `purge_sshkeys`

 Whether keys not included in `sshkeys` should be removed from the user.
 If `purge_sshkeys` is true and `sshkeys` is an empty array, all SSH keys will be removed from the user.
 Valid values: true, false.
 Default: false.